w3f/PSPs/PSPs/drafts/psp-6.md

 Unsubscribe from watching the runtime version.

-This endpoint communicates over the Websocket protocol (`state_runtimeVersion` subscription).

 #### 1.11.14.1.
 Parameter

 * `STRING` or `U32` - The subscriber ID, depending on subscription initialization.